apache/trafficcontrol/traffic_portal/README.md

 # Traffic Portal

 An AngularJS client served from a lightweight Node.js web server.
-Traffic Portal was designed to consume the Traffic Ops 2.0 RESTful API.
+Traffic Portal was designed to consume the Traffic Ops API.

+Installation / configuration instructions are found at https://github.com/apache/incubator-trafficcontrol/tree/master/traffic_portal/build